EdgeTX/themes/README.md

 # Themes directory for third party themes for EdgeTX

+To download all themes, hit the green `Code` button above and choose `Download ZIP`.
+Alternatively you can git clone the whole repo with a git tool of your choice.

 - Contents (ToC):
   * [List of themes available](#list-of-themes-available)
   * [Description of an EdgeTX theme](#description-of-an-edgetx-theme)